-The FES sample for Great Britain is a stratified clustered random sample drawn from the small users file of the Postcode Address File - the Post Office's list of addresses.
+The FES sample for Great Britain is a multi-stage stratified random sample with clustering at the final stage drawn from the small users file of the Postcode Address File - the Post Office's list of addresses.
 All Scottish offshore islands and the Isle of Scilly are excluded from the sample because of excessive travel costs.
 Postal sectors (ward size) are the primary sample unit.
-672 postal sectors are randomly selected during the year after being arranged in strata defined by standard regions, area type, and two 1991 Census variables (proportion of owner-occupiers and proportion of renters).
+672 postal sectors are randomly selected during the year after being arranged in strata defined by standard regions (sub-divided into metropolitan and non-metropolitan areas) and two 1991 Census variables - socio-economic group and ownership of cars.
+These are new stratifiers for 1996-97, previously stratification was based on standard regions, area type, the proportion of owner-occupiers and the proportion of renters.
 The Northern Ireland sample is drawn as a random sample of addresses from Rating and Valuation lists.